Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-However, sometimes cats need a little help tending to their grooming needs, such as their paws.
-Their paws take a lot of wear and tear as they play, hunt, and pounce in the house, leaving them susceptible to skin conditions and nail damage.1 Cats may also have debris stuck to their paws, such as litter or dirt.
+Cats enjoy being clean and devote a great deal of time to self-grooming, making them relatively low maintenance for cat owners.
+However, sometimes cats need help tending to their grooming needs.
+For example, their paws take on significant wear and tear as they play, hunt, and pounce in the house, leaving them susceptible to skin conditions and nail damage.1 Cats may also have debris stuck to their paws, such as litter or dirt.

 Cleaning your cat’s paws regularly is vital to keeping them healthy and comfortable.
 Here’s how to tend to your cat’s paws.